After many years of researching my roots in Halychyna/Eastern Galicia and

 Using English:

-and easy to pronounce (at first, you know).
-However, like with the case with
+easy to pronounce (at first, you know).
+However, like with the case with Latin,

-Latin, these ancestors, including the record keeping priests, would not have
+these ancestors, including the record keeping priests, would not have known the

 Last Names

-chosen to use the Polish spelling.
-This was done for the following reasons:
+names.
+I’ve personally chosen to use the Polish spelling.
+This was done for the

 Matvijchuk, Matvichuk, Matviychuk